nautobot/nautobot-app-golden-config/docs/quick-start.md

 3. Next, make sure to create new or update existing Plugins **Settings** with the backup details.

-   1. Navigate to `Plugins -> Settings` under the Golden Configuration Section.
+   1. Navigate to `Golden Config -> Settings` under the Golden Configuration Section.
    2. Create new or select one of the existing `Settings` objects
    3. Fill out the Backup Repository.
 (The dropdown will show the repository that was just created.)
    4. Fill out Backup Path Template.
 Typically `{{obj.site.slug}}/{{obj.name}}.cfg`, see [Setting Details](./navigating-golden.md#application-settings)